-Time Zone: Select the Time Zone from the drop-down menu.
+Time Select the Time Zone from the drop-down Zone: menu.

-Enable Ticking this checkbox enables Daylight Saving Daylight time.
-Click Sync. your computer's time settings Saving: to copy your PC's time settings.
+Enable Ticking this checkbox enables Daylight SavingDaylight time.
+Click Sync. your computer's timeSaving: settings to copy your PC's time settings.

-NTP Tick the "Automatically synchronize with D-Link's Server Internet time server" checkbox and then use the drop-down menu to select an NTP Server.
+- NTP Tick the "Automatically synchronize with Server D-Link's Internet time server" checkbox and Used: then use the drop-down menu to select an NTP Server.
 NTP is short for Network Time Protocol.
-NTP synchronizes computer clock times in a network of computers.

-To manually input the time, enter the values in Manual: these fields for the Year, Month, Day, Hour, Minute, and Second.
+NTP synchronizes computer clock times in a network of computers. - Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.
 Click Save Settings.